This guide is meant to help users understand and resolve common warnings and errors generated by DIRSIG and it’s companion utilities.

 Resolution

-This is most likely because the DIRSIG sensor model was configured to have the respective minimum and maximum wavelength be the same or the spectral sampling results in a single point (i.e., the spectral sampling interval or delta is equal to the difference betwen the minimum and maximum).
+This is most likely because the DIRSIG sensor model was configured to have the respective minimum and maximum wavelength be the same or the spectral sampling results in a single point (i.e., the spectral sampling interval or delta is equal to the difference between the minimum and maximum).
 DIRSIG and MODTRAN are inherently spectral models, so requesting more than a single spectral sample is required.
-In most cases, we want 10s or 100s of spectral samples to capture the variablility in a channel.
+In most cases, we want 10s or 100s of spectral samples to capture the variability in a channel.

 The resolution to the problem is to define spectral bandpasses in the configured sensors with more than 1 (ideally many more than 1) spectral samples.
 Since each DIRSIG sensor plugin has its own way of defining the spectral bandpass, there is no universal solution.
 However, the following quick guidance is provided for the most commonly used sensor plugins: